 This is a great one for movement and action!
 I love to just play the audio and have the kids act out what the dinosaurs are doing.

 The tune is catchy, the lyrics are incredibly creative, and kids love it!
 (And to be honest, I’ve had it in my head for a week now and still love it myself!)
 See how many rhymes your little learners can find.
+It’s also chock full of alliteration!

 Over in The Meadow

 Rhyming AND counting in one song?
 Sign me up!
+Don’t miss the rest of our counting songs for kids.

 The Learning Station Rhyming Songs